From the Baseball Diamond to the Golf Green

 Georgie Fenton

 Georgie Fenton is the former Tournament Director and President of the Killebrew-Thompson Memorial.
 She managed the event for 20 years and presently serves as a member of the Board of Directors.
-Her history in the tournament management business dates back to the late 70’s and early 80’s when she acted as Tournament Coordinator for the Kapalua International, the Izusu Kapalua International and the Nissan Cup, PGA events with live television coverage from Maui, Hawaii.
+Her history in the tournament management business dates back to the late 70’s and early 80’s when she acted as Tournament Coordinator for the Kapalua International, the Isuzu Kapalua International and the Nissan Cup, PGA events with live television coverage from Maui, Hawaii.
 She resides in Sun Valley and Newport Beach with her husband Richard and has returned to the family business of real estate.

 Melissa Gilbert